What Can I Throw in a Dumpster?

 Car batteries, as well as lithium batteries, cannot be put in a dumpster.
 These types of batteries can leak chemicals that are harmful to the environment.
 You can take old car batteries to a local recycler, such as an auto shop.
 Lithium batteries, like those found in laptops, can be recycled at most big-box electronics stores.
-General-purpose alkaline batteries (AA’s, AAA’s, D’s) are permitted in a dumpster.
+General-purpose alkaline batteries (AA’s, AAA’s, D’s) can go in a dumpster.

 Hazardous materials and liquids cannot go in a dumpster.
 Examples of hazardous waste include asbestos, pesticides, contaminated soils or absorbents, motor oil, other automotive fluids and medical waste.
 Special care should be taken when disposing of medical waste, as it can be infectious.
 Its disposal is regulated on the state level and will differ based on your location.

 Ink & Resins